Agriculture in Senegal: Government ministries

 These services are completed by research and training institutions.
 ISRA (Senegalese Agricultural Research Institute) is the leading agricultural research institution and works on various issues related to crop and animal production, SPS and veterinary issues, fishing and forest products and rural socio-economy.
 Other major research institutions are ITA (Food Technology Institute), CDH (horticultural research) and WARDA (The Africa Rice Center).
-Senegal has also agricultural and veterinary colleges which provide most of human resources used in the sector.
+Senegal also has agricultural and veterinary colleges, which provide most of the human resources used in the sector.
 The main schools are ENSA (the Agricultural College), EISMV (The Inter-states Veterinary College), and CDH (The Horticultural Development Training Center).

 Major international donors

-Major donors involved in the agricultural sector in Senegal include FAO, USAID, USDA, the World Bank, the African Development Bank, the West African Development Bank, the French government, Peace Corps and several other local and international NGOs.
+Major donors involved in the agricultural sector in Senegal include FAO, USAID, USDA, the World Bank, the African Development Bank, the West African Development Bank, the French government, the Peace Corps and several other local and international NGOs.
 USAID includes Senegal in its "Feed The Future" program which promotes agriculture through increased productivity in market connections.
 The overall goal is to reduce poverty and empower Senegalese farmers.